kestra-io/docs/content/docs/05.developer-guide/08.triggers/index.md

 title: Triggers & schedule
 ---

 Triggers can start a flow based on an external event.
-A trigger can be a scheduled date, a new file arrival, a new message in a queue, or an end of another flow's execution.
+A trigger can be a scheduled date, a new file arrival, a new message in a queue, or the end of another flow's execution.

 Triggers restrict parallel execution for a given trigger ID to one active run.
 For instance, if an Execution from a flow with a `Schedule` trigger with ID `hourly` is still in a `Running` state, another one will not be started.
 However, you can still trigger the same flow manually (from the UI or API), and the scheduled Executions will not be affected.